lorabv/awesome-agile/Team.md

 - [What Is a Team?](https://less.works/less/structure/teams.html) - by The LeSS Company

+- [Why Cross-Functional Teams Fail?
+How Solver-Teams Sail!](https://www.linkedin.com/pulse/why-cross-functional-team-fails-while-solver-team-ajay-shrivastava/) - by Ajay Shrivastava.
+"Move Fast, Fail Fast, Iterate - is only possible when there is a trusting and synergistic environment."

 ### Team Building

 - [How To Kickstart A Great Scrum Team (10 practical things to do)](https://www.linkedin.com/pulse/how-kickstart-great-scrum-team-10-practical-things-do-verwijs) - by Christiaan Verwijs